U.S. retail market data for the plant-based industry

 Key insights

-- In the natural channel, plant-based milk is a sizable portion of the total milk category.
-Innovation often starts in the natural channel, where plant-based milk represents 40% of all milk sold, up from 34% in 2018.
+- In the natural channel, plant-based milk composed a sizable portion of the total milk category.
+Innovation often starts in the natural channel, where plant-based milk represented 41 percent of all milk sold by dollar sales.

-- Refrigerated plant-based milk continues to dominate the category.
+- Refrigerated plant-based milk continued to dominate the category, representing 89 percent of plant-based milk dollar sales.

-- Today, refrigerated milk is consistently shelved adjacent to its animal-based counterpart.
-This has been critical to the rise of plant-based milk over the past decade to the 16% market share of total milk dollar sales it has today.
+- Today, refrigerated plant-based milk is consistently shelved adjacent to animal-based milk.
+This has been critical to the rise of plant-based milk to the 15 percent market share of total milk dollar sales it has today.

 Plant-based milk sales